cubos/sdkgen/language.md

 - `int`: an integer from -2147483648 to 2147483647
 - `uint`: a positive integer, from 0 to 4294967295
 - `real`: a floating-point number, equivalent to a `double` or `float64` from other languages
 - `string`: an UTF-8 encoded sequence of characters.
 This is not meant to store binary data, only printable/readable characters.
-There is a soft limit of 65535 in a string.
+There is a soft limit of 65535 chars in a string.
 - `date`: A point in time with millisecond precision.
 Timezone information is not preserved and will be converted to the local timezone of the receiver always.
 - `bytes`: Arbitrary binary data.
 - `void`: Special type that means the lack of value.
 Can only be used as the return type of a `function` operation (more on that later)